wcarmon/docs/rust/modeling.md

 # Key Concepts
 1. Languages with **strong** modeling tools represent invariants with **types**
+    1. Compiler is responsible for enforcing invariants
 1. Languages with **weak** modeling tools represent invariants with **methods/logic**
+    1. runtime is responsible for enforcing invariants

 1. TODO